aaikedw/fada-import-specs/FADA-database-changes.md

 ## 2. New fields and types of information
 ### 2.1 “Species group” information
-**Note: Please disregard this section for the time being.** This section requires rewording.
-Probably no need for changing “name calculation” (as suggested by Koen Martens).
-I am checking with the Simuliidae editors for confirmation.

-[temp]The integration of Simuliidae species and possibly other species group requires to add another taxonomic level we will call "species group".
-This new level is situated between a subgenus and a species.
-The introduction of this level required a new record in table fada.rank a new field in table fada.species a change in how a species name is calculated.[temp]

-[temp]It remains to be seen what changes could be necessary to integrate this new level in our observation data import tool (DPIT) and how we will link names with speciesgroups from the registery to the taxonomic part.[temp]
+Although we were initially anticipating changes related to the “species group” information, we realised that no changes were needed at the database level.
+As this information is not required to generate the full scientific name, there is no need to include this field in the species table.

 ### 2.2 “modified” timestamp
 > _Quote from the FADA-import-specs:_ “A record level “modified” timestamp, this could be coupled to the import log timestamp”

+On 02/12/2015, Michel & Aaike, discussed the possibility to have a separate “modification log” table with fields _table_, _recordID_, _field_, _previous_field_content_ and _timestamp_ rather than having the timestamp field in the majority of the tables. **Michel is currently exploring whether this can be implemented at the level of Postgres.
+This option remains to be discussed with Sylvain.**

-The best solution is probably to have the timestamp representing the last modification date in the taxa, species, synonyms, regions_species and greferences table for individual records.
-See the description of the “Changes to FADA tables” for further information.
+[Ignore for time being, probably replaced by above solution>] The best solution is probably to have the timestamp representing the last modification date in the taxa, species, synonyms, regions_species and greferences table for individual records.
+See the description of the “Changes to FADA tables” for further information. [<Ignore]

 ### 2.3 Environment flags